 My voice is my ally and my means of supporting myself, in both good times and bad - it makes no judgement and is totally dependable.

 Sound Matters has been 'brewing' inside me for many years.
 Firstly as a frustration about my own voice and why I couldn't use it in ways that I wanted to.
 Then gradually over the years I have amalgamated a variety of different ideas and techniques which have lead me to what I now offer.

 Since 2000, the people who have most influenced my vocal development have been Frankie Armstrong, the founder of the Natural Voice Network, Anna-Marie Blink, Roy Hart, Kristin Linklater, Chloe Goodchild, and Hannah Birley who works with the Alexander Technique.
-I have developed my emotional and psychological practise through working as a psychotherapist with a host of different people using talking therapy or more latterly, voice work.
+Most recently Briony Greenhill has been my mentor and guide.